Country selection

 Documenting Consent

-As indicated in the Guinea-PHC, the participant and/or the participant’s legal representative(s) or guardian(s) must sign and date the ICF before an independent witness.
+As indicated in the Guinea-PHC, the participant or legal representative/guardian must sign and date the ICF before an independent witness.

-Per GIN-7, when the participant is illiterate and/or the legal representative(s) and/or guardian(s) is illiterate, an impartial witness should be present during the entire informed consent discussion.
+Per GIN-7, when the participant is illiterate or the legal representative/guardian is illiterate, an impartial witness should be present during the entire informed consent discussion.
 The witness should sign and date the ICF after the following steps have occurred:

-• The participant and the legal representative(s) and/or guardian(s) have orally consented to the participant’s involvement in the trial, and has signed and dated the ICF, if capable of doing so
+- The participant or legal representative/guardian have orally consented to the participant’s involvement in the trial, and has signed and dated the ICF, if capable of doing so

-Before participating in the study, the participant or the legal representative(s) and/or guardian(s) should receive a copy of the signed and dated ICF.
+Before participating in the study, the participant or legal representative/guardian should receive a copy of the signed and dated ICF.

 Waiver of Consent